Ioannis-D/pigeovpn/README.md

 ## FAQs
-### I insert my sudo password but I get a 'AUTH verification' message
+### When I try to connect, I insert my sudo password but I get a 'AUTH verification' error.
 This means that the VPN's credentials are incorrect.
+Try to re-insert them (by Logging out) or manually create them (/etc/openvpn/credentials.txt)

+### I connect to the VPN without errors, but the connection isn't active.
-Try to re-insert them (by Logging out) or manually create them (/etc/openvpn/credentials2.txt)
+Probably the VPN's credentials are incorrect.
+Try to re-insert them (by Logging out) or manually create them (/etc/openvpn/credentials.txt).
+If the issue continues, please open an Issue.

+### The city and/or country are incorrect.
+pige.ovpn tries to use the '' website for IP information.
+However, if multiple requests are sent in a short period, the '' is used, which free plan isn't as precise.

+In future versions, the option to insert different APIs is to be added.

 ### Why pige.ovpn and how is it pronounced?
 Pige.ovpn takes its name from the bird pigeon, which is how it is pronounced (pigeo - vpn).